Advanced Dermatology of the Midlands

 Welcome to the Acne Institute of Omaha (at Advanced Dermatology of the Midlands), your partners in treating your acne.
 Acne Institute of Omaha is a clinic that is focused on delivering the best care to patients with acne through dermatology providers who have a special interest in the education of patients, optimal treatment strategies for acne, and involvement in ongoing dermatology research focusing on acne.

 The Special Clinical Approach of Acne Institute of Omaha

-At Acne Institute of Omaha we have developed our own unique and specialized clinical approach to provide the best care to acne patients.
-Some of the most important highlights of these features include:
+At Acne Institute of Omaha, our board-certified dermatologists have developed our own unique and specialized clinical approach to provide the best care to acne patients.
+Some of the most important highlights of these features include

 We obtain a standard set of baseline photographs of each acne patient, which are maintained in their chart, utilized to track progress, and updated as needed.
 Our dermatologists feel that this tracking mechanism is very important for the best outcomes.
 Surprisingly, this is not utilized by most clinics caring for acne patients.

 When developing treatment plans for each of our acne patients, we don’t take anything for granted.
 Most importantly, we want to make certain that the plan is thoroughly illustrated for everyone.
 At Acne Institute of Omaha, we have developed a unique diagrammatic action plan worksheet that we design for each patient at every office visit.
 We take pride in exceeding our patients’ expectations and understanding of their care plan and find that this tool is the absolute best way to do that.